kapilkumaria/DevSecOps-CI-pipeline-with-jenkins-sonarqube-trivy-and-jfrog/README/README.md

          * You will need this token when configuring SonarQube integration in Jenkins.

-   >> Note: For AWS Secrets Manager, use the 'Jenkinsfile.aws' [Jenkinsfile.aws](../jenkins/Jenkinsfile.aws): This file is configured to fetch secrets from AWS Secrets Manager for secure access in the Jenkins pipeline.
+   >> Note: For AWS Secrets Manager, use the [Jenkinsfile.aws](../jenkins/Jenkinsfile.aws): This file is configured to fetch secrets from AWS Secrets Manager for secure access in the Jenkins pipeline.

 # Jenkins Installation